-Action Responsible parties Schedule Indicators Open data: The public sector promotes government openness by opening public interfaces if there are no specific reasons to keep them restricted.
+Action Responsible Schedule Indicators Open detail parties Open data: The public sector promotes government openness by opening public interfaces if there are no specific reasons to keep them restricted.
 The process will prioritise the most influential data resources.
 Easy-to-use, developer-friendly interfaces that follow the outlines of standard architecture will be developed to access public administration data resources.
-The data available on the interfaces MOF, Digital and Data population data services agency 2020-2022 API principles are ready and available for use.
-The operating model for sharing will be recorded using standard procedures into a machine-readable and -interpretable format in order to make it easier to benefit from.
-The guidance needed in order to open the data and create the interfacesis available (e.g API principles and the operating model for sharing information.
+The data available on the interfaces will be recorded using standard procedures into a machine-readable and -interpretable format in order to make it easier to benefit from.
+The guidance needed in order to open the data and create the interfaces will be provided.
 A successful user experience of the data and its easy accessibility will lower the threshold of using the data and increase its usage.
-As a result, data producers will be more motivated to improve the quality and usability of data and data resources.
-The objective of this is to achieve a virtuous circle in which the quality of data will spread far and wide inside the society, also when companies join to become producers of open data.
+As a result, data MOF producers will be more motivated to improve the quality and usability of data and data resources.
+The objective of this is to achieve a virtuous circle in which the quality of data will be improved and it will provide benefits, and the benefits of open data will spread far and wide inside the society, also when companies join to become producers of open data.
 These measures will acknowledge the outlines and development measures of European Union within this theme, including the Open Data Directive (EU/2019/1024), also known as the PSI directive.
 The requirements concerning data protection and the data confidentiality regulation will be taken into account when plans are made for opening up data.
 The project will be completed in a cross-administrative effort of cooperation, so that the cumulation of data will not put the data security of public administration at risk.
 Quality criteria: Quality criteria intended to facilitate the utilisation of data will be prepared.
-Quality criteria for public administration data will be drafted and taken into use with indicators.
 Quality improvement measures following the quality criteria will be primarily applied to the most significant data resources in the data opening process.
 Setting quality criteria and the extent of their validity will be planned to make up part of putting the quality criteria into practice.
-MOF, Statistics Finland 2020-2022 information is ready and available for use.
-Quality criterua ready and available for use.
-Ethical guidelines: The measures to open public sector data will promote a data and AI policy that is ethically, financially and socially sustainable.
-Meta data MOF 2020

-that contributes to data resources

-that contributes to data resources

-management of high quality will also contribute

-to the creation of unified information resources

-required by machine-learning and AI in our

-linguistic area and, subsequently, the

-realisation of linguistic rights in an indirect

-manner.

-Special groups will be consulted and the

-standards laid down in international human

-rights conventions and UN and other

-actors' including UNESCO and CAHA

-recommendations on the ethically

-sustainable use of AI as well as data

-security and equality questions will be

-acknowledged as a part of the preparatory

-process.
+MOF Quality crite- ria ready.

+Ethical guidelines: A general set of guidelines on the ethical use of artificial intelligence will be prepared in order to ensure that the artificial intelligence will not utilise directly or indirectly discriminatory operational models in the Al systems.
+The measures to open public sector data will promote a data and Al policy that is ethically, financially and socially sustainable.
+Meta data that contributes to data resources management of high quality will also contribute to the creation of unified information resources required by machine-learning and Al in our linguistic area and, subsequently, the realisation of linguistic rights in an indirect manner.
+Special groups will be consulted and the standards laid down in international human rights conventions and UN recommendations on the ethics of Al as well as data security questions will be acknowledged as a MOF 2020 Ethical guidelines ready.